seocahill/maightro-site/source/articles/about.html.markdown

 > ‘The Wild Atlantic Way showed how better “framing” can produce extraordinary results without extraordinary expenditure.’

-I propose that the Maytró could have a similar transformative effect on the perception of our towns.
+I propose that Maytró could have a similar transformative effect on the perception of our towns.

-### Summing up
+### Summation

 Maytró is a simple idea that could be massively progressive for Mayo.
 Whether a matter of historical luck or perspicacious design, Mayo has been left with five of its six largest towns linked directly by rail.
 Up to half the county's population could be benefiting from high quality public transport.
 This would have a transformative effect on the collective perception of the county from within and without.